Dasharo/presentations/pages/dug_11/0X_dasharo_path_to_hsi_3.md

 and fwupd misinterpreted the log because they assumed locality 0 and printed a mismatch.

-We fixed the ACM policy handling in firmware, we made sure coreboot and EDK2 log the correct locality and we updated the event log layout so BootGuard and Dasharo measurements line up.
+We fixed the ACM policy handling in firmware, ensuring coreboot logs the correct locality, while EDK2 imports coreboot's entries into its event log for the OS to see.
+We aligned the event log structure between coreboot and EDK2 to ensure that BootGuard and Dasharo measurements are consistent.
 Once all three layers agreed, the HSI line for PCR0 reconstruction turned green and reflected what BootGuard actually did in hardware.
 -->

 ---